 “Drawing the Line: Writing, Plowing, and (Agri)cultural Techniques,” Modern Language Association: Annual Convention, Toronto, CA, January 7–10, 2021.

 “What was Film?”
-Bethe Ansatz Lecture Series, Hans Bethe House, Cornell University, March 4, 2020.
+Bethe Ansatz Lecture Series, Hans Bethe House, Cornell University, November 3, 2021.

 The Mithila Review: The Journal of International Science Fiction & Fantasy contains my translation of Kurd Lasswitz’s seminal short story “The Universal Library” (1904).
 My article on “Kurd Lasswitz and the Emergence of Science Fiction” can be found in Monatshefte 110.4 (Winter 2018): 529–551.